xJonathanLEI/starknet-rs/BENCHMARK.md

 ## WebAssembly

 As a portable format, WebAssembly has many runtimes, including `wasmer`, `wasmtime`, Node.js, browsers, and more.
-Results are only provided for `wasmer`, `wasmtime`, and Node.js.
+Results are only provided for Node.js.
 For other runtimes, check out [this guide](https://github.com/bheisler/criterion.rs/blob/version-0.4/book/src/user_guide/wasi.md) from `criterion`.